For Defense Lawyers, 'Tis the Season for Vandalism, Shoplifting

-The Observer-Reporter website also reports that two Donora residents were charged with retail theft, conspiracy and possession of a controlled substance and possession of paraphernalia after police allege they stole $2,838 of merchandise from Walmart.
+The Observer-Reporter website also reports that two Donora residents were charged with retail theft, conspiracy, and possession of a controlled substance and possession of paraphernalia after police allege they stole $2,838 of merchandise from Walmart.
 When searched, police said both had suspected drugs on them.

-Shoplifting is a serious offense and its consequences range from a summary offense to a felony according to the value of the commodity taken and the number of times a person has been formerly convicted.
+Shoplifting is a serious offense, and its consequences range from a summary offense to a felony according to the value of the commodity taken and the number of times a person has been formally convicted.
 An experienced Pittsburgh criminal lawyer can tell you that one can be convicted of shoplifting if you take possession of or carry something displayed and offered by a store without paying its full retail value.
 Removing or changing the price tag which determines the value of the merchandise and attempting to buy it at a lesser price is also considered to be a retail crime.
 If a store owner or the staff has a justified reason to believe you have been shoplifting, he or she has the right to detain you and recover all kinds of merchandise that you have not bought.

-Vandalism is another severe offense.
+Vandalism, properly referred to as “criminal mischief,” is another severe offense.
 If you vandalize or deface the building, the objects in it or the grounds of a place of religious worship or any other community center, municipal building or educational facility, you can be charged with institutional vandalism.
 Institutional vandalism is when you damage a public property which will incur a repairing cost of more than $5,000 and is considered to be a felony of the third degree, punishable up to 7 years of prison time and $15,000 fines.